verge-io/docs/docs/product-guide/vm-recipes.md

 ### Base Configuration

-1. Determine **base VM template/Cloud image URL**.
-Typically, configuration will use one or both of the following methods:

-    * An existing VM serves as the generic template for new VM instances.
-When using this method, create a VM to serve as the base template.
-The VM should be generalized and suitable for the replication/customization process.<!--include some examples of what you would not want in a VM used as a recipe template -->
+1. Create a VM to serve as the base template for the Recipe.
+The VM should be generalized and suitable for the replication/customization process.
-    * A Cloud image URL is utilized.
-When using this method, you should locate the image to employ along with associated documentation. <!--along with list of items that need to be specified? -->

 2. From the Main Dashboard, navigate to **Machines -> New VM Recipe**.
 !!! note "Recipes are stored in [Catalogs](/product-guide/recipe-organization#catalogs).
 If you do not have a local catalog created yet, you will be prompted to create a new one first."
 3. **Recipe Fields**